 Ryan: Who wants to know?

 Joshua: Would you just be quiet and let me answer the questions please?
-Anyway, Minimalism is a tool we use to get rid of the excess stuff in our lives in favor of the essential.
-Minimalism allows us to focus on what’s important in life so we can find happiness, fulfillment, and freedom.
-It can help you find your mission in life, discover your passions, improve your relationships, and even live a healthier lifestyle.
+Anyway, Minimalism is a tool we use to get rid of the excess stuff in our lives to make room for the essential.
+Minimalism allows us to focus on what’s important in life—health, relationships, passion, growth, contribution—so we can find happiness, fulfillment, and freedom.
 See our What Is Minimalism? page for a full explanation and some good links that will help you discover minimalism for yourself.

 Q: Where do you guys live?